-That is why at the Asia Real Estate Summit (ARES) held last November 2019, we wanted to give some of the most influential and inspirational women leaders of the industry a platform to showcase their successes, their insights, their line of work.
+That is why at the Asia Real Estate Summit (ARES) 2020: Virtual Edition held last December 2020, we gave some of the most influential and inspirational women leaders of the industry a platform to showcase their successes, their insights, their line of work.

 Whereas in the real estate sector, Real Estate Express revealed that women have gone up in numbers, but the divide still exists, from being underestimated by their male colleagues to experiencing sexist dress codes to struggling with the gender pay gap.
 However, with such powerful women still fighting to be heard in their respective industries, all is not lost.

-The strong female line up at the summit clearly demonstrates just how the real estate sector has fully embraced women in power, enabling them to take the lead in introducing the benefits of connected technology to the industry.
+The strong female line up at the summit clearly demonstrates just how the real estate sector has fully embraced women in power, enabling them to take the lead on sustainability, green technology, and the new economy post-pandemic.